gonzabessone/qa-portfolio-gonzalo-bessone/projects/api-testing/SoapUI/README-EN.md

 - **Positive cases:** standard values, negative values, and one large-number example.
 - **Negative cases:** non-numeric input (strings) and empty/missing input.
-- **Assertions:** result checks for positive cases (Contains / XPath) and SOAP Fault / Not Contains checks for negative cases.
+- **Assertions:** result checks for positive cases (Contains) and SOAP Fault / Not Contains checks for negative cases.

 ---

 ### How to reproduce locally
 1. Clone or download this repository.
-2. Open SoapUI (recommended: 5.x).
+2. Open SoapUI.
 3. Import the project: **File → Import Project** → select `project-soapui.xml`.
-4. Verify the endpoints used by each TestStep (they can point to the public WSDL or to a local copy for repeatability).
+4. Verify the endpoints used by each TestStep.
 5. Run an individual TestCase or run the whole TestSuite.
 6. Inspect the **Assertions** tab on each TestStep to see the automated validations.